slotThe/slotThe.github.io/posts/emacs-potpourri.md

-since zsh stores its history file in a metafied format.[^5] This means that, on the eshell side, we have to make sure unmetafy the history file before writing to it.
+since zsh stores its history file in a metafied format.[^5] This means that, on the eshell side, we have to make sure to unmetafy the history file before writing to it.

 [The implementation and more details can be found here](https://tony-zorman.com/posts/eshell-zsh-history.html).